 But when you open up your couch and t.v. to, well, anyone other than yourself, think beyond personal streaming preferences.
 Like, will mom really want to watch Game of Thrones when she’s up for the weekend?
 And will your significant other understand your obsession with The Great British Baking Show?
 Probably not.

-With that in mind, here are the best tv shows to binge watch with all the different people in your life.
+With that in mind, here are the best tv shows to binge watch with all the different people in life.

-With your parents: House Hunters
+With Parents: House Hunters